audioxide/data/data/posts/20161123-reviews-justice-woman.md

   and vibrant, and the drums are wonderfully expressive.
 Sometimes, it just feels too familiar.
 week: 80
+blurb: The record feels alive; it lives and breathes like a fully formed reincarnation of disco.
+The melodies are infectious, the bass lines are rich and vibrant, and the drums are wonderfully expressive.
+Sometimes, though, it just feels too familiar.
 ---
 author: ANDRÉ
 review: <div class="_d97"><p>Justice’s debut album, released almost 10 years ago